gregwebs/blog.gregweber.info/new-posts/2010-11-25-thinkpad-emperor-linux.markdown

 EmperorLinux
 ============

+EmperorLinux provides the full Linux experience, including the support experience you would get from a Linux admin.

 When first using my computer I was very happy that I purchased through EmperorLinux.
 Everything worked well out of the box.
 The first problem that I noticed was they had a shortcut to the Jarnal program (a journal for tablets) that didn't work.
 Not a big problem- it just wasn't installed- I was able to easily download and install the jarnal program.
 The next issues were that the video did not work, and that suspend/hibernate weren't working properly.
 After sending my first support request to get video working I got no response until I asked again a week later.
 The pattern is repeating itself for the suspend issue.
 And even though they may fix the issue, I will have ended up wasting hours of my time on this- the exact thing I was supposed to be avoiding.
 As a programmer I cannot fathom that their install was missing 2 components- its the year 2010 and a company isn't running a script that automatically verifies that software components at least exist?
 It would be somewhate understandable if the software existed but wasn't working properly.